-Features: 3 aluminum burners Matchless ignition, deluxe folding legs, folding side shelves, 3-side windscreen, 3-cast aluminum burners with approximately 90,000 total BTU/hr
+Specific features: 3 aluminum burners matchless ignition, deluxe folding legs, folding side shelves, 3-side windscreen, 3-cast aluminum burners with approximately 90,000 total BTU/hr.

 Description: The features of the Camp Chef Pro 90 3 Burner Stove includes familiar appliance style controls and valves to help you regulate the temperature and adjust the stove’s heat output.

 The big 90,000 total BTU (per hour) of the 3 durable aluminum burners makes it an impressive cooking essential for those planning to hold an overnight camp out of large groups.
 It has a 3-sided windscreen to protect and shield the flames from winds, in case the weather suddenly changes during your camp.